Overview

 Prometheus monitoring has many widely adopted features and functionality, including its text exposition format, efficient metric store, and native query language called the Prometheus Query Language (PromQL).
 For stored Prometheus metrics, PromQL is the main way to query and retrieve the results you are looking for.

-There are four primary Prometheus metric types PromQL can query: counters, gauges, histograms, and summaries.
+There are four primary Prometheus metric types PromQL can query: counters, gauges, histograms, and summary metrics.
 These metric types fulfill the needs or requirements for most use cases, and are found in Prometheus’ official client libraries: Go, Java, Ruby, and Python.
 Note: each client library has its own documentation on how to use each metric type with the corresponding client library API.

 This blog explains Prometheus’ four primary metric types, covers when and how to use them, and gives resources for implementation.